slopes/pi-cam-server/README.md

 # pi-cam-server
-Smal server to trigger feature of pi camera
+Small server to trigger features of pi camera